DevelopingHCP/structural-pipeline/README.md

 Again, this must be run as root.
 This will mount the subdirectory `data` of your current directory as `/data` in the container, then execute the pipeline on the file `sub-CC00183XX11_ses-60300_T2w.nii.gz`.
-The output files will be written to your `data` subdirectory.
+The output files will be written to the `data` subdirectory.

 ## Run interactively
 Handy for debugging: